Contact Yogesh Khatri, Program Director

 At Champlain, you're being taught by industry experts, who are currently working in the field of Computer & Digital Forensics, and you use the same tools and techniques that corporate America and government agencies are using for their investigations.
 Over your four years in the Computer & Digital Forensics program, you'll gain unparalled experience working on real live cases and technologies in the Senator Leahy Center for Digital Investigation (LCDI), Champlain's fully-equipped, state-of-the-art, digital forensics laboratory.
 You'll have the opportunity to work alongside professional digital forensics investigators and law enforcement officials conducting actual investigations.
 For examples, our students involved in the LCDI were some of the first people in the country working on the digital forensics of Google Glass.

 Employers are looking for people with highly developed skillsets in the field of digital forensics.
-Our students master content that they would otherwise get in a graduate program.
+Our students master content that they would not otherwise gain outside of a graduate program.
 Our specific specialized courses are small, and highly technical and pragmatic, allowing our graduates to gain hands-on experience and knowledge into the most cutting-edge digital forensics technologies.

 Champlain has many existing relationships with companies throughout Burlington and Vermont, giving you access to jobs and internships in the area.
 We also have a wide network of successful graduates; 94% of 2017 Computer & Digital Forensics graduates are employed within six months of graduating, and of those employed, 81% are in positions relevant to their career goals.